v-ddaian/azure-sdk-for-python/sdk/cosmos/azure-cosmos/samples/README.md

 1. Open a terminal window and `cd` to the directory that the samples are saved in.
 2. Set the environment variables specified in the sample file you wish to run.
-3. Follow the usage described in the file, e.g. `python database_management.py`
+3. Follow the usage described in the file, e.g. `python examples.py`

-## Next steps

-Check out the [API reference documentation](https://aka.ms/azsdk-python-cosmos-ref) to learn more about what you can do with the Azure Cosmos DB SQL API client library.